Hearty Baked Penne Pasta

 - In a separate bowl, mix together the ricotta cheese, 2 cups of the grated mozzarella, Parmesan, egg, and a dash of salt and pepper.

 - Drain the pasta and rinse under cool water to stop the cooking.
-Pour it into the bowl with the cheese mixture and barely mix it together.
+Pour it into the bowl with the cheese mixture and mix it together.

 - Add the cooled meat sauce that you set aside earlier and toss to combine.